pomelonode/pomelo-protobuf/README.md

 Pomelo-protobuf has server code and client code for js.

 - The server code run in Node.JS environment, use Buffer to represent the binary data.
-- The client side code run on browser, use Buffer to represent the binary data.
+- The client side code run on browser, use ByteArray to represent the binary data.

 On average the Server version can be 60% higher than client version, with less memory usage.
 So we  highly recommend that use the server code on Node.JS for better performance.